arpitmadse02/RankIt/README.md

-RankIt – College Ranking System
+🎓 RankIt – College Ranking System

 RankIt is a data-driven web application that allows users to explore and rank colleges based on multiple academic and institutional parameters.
 It supports both default rankings and custom priority-based rankings.
-This ranking is based on a research paper findings and methods.
+This ranking is based on research paper finding and methods.

-- Features
+🚀 Features

-Multi-parameter college ranking
+- Multi-parameter college ranking

-Custom ranking using priority weights
+- Custom ranking using priority weights

-Fast development and build using Vite
+- Fast development and build using Vite

-- Tech Stack
+🛠️ Tech Stack

 HTML, Tailwind CSS, JavaScript (ES Modules)